buildbot/buildbot/master/docs/developer/database.rst

 .. index:: double: Schedulers; DB Connector Component

+.. py:exception:: AlreadyClaimedError

+    Raised when a scheduler request is already claimed by another master.

 .. py:class:: SchedulersConnectorComponent

     This class manages the state of the Buildbot schedulers.
 This state includes